Noise Fit, Estimation Error and a Sharpe Information Criterion

 SRIC punishes less than AIC for additional parameters.
 The intuition is that a (naive) mean-variance investor will take on too much risk because of over-optimistic in-sample estimates.
 AIC correctly punishes for that.
 In contrast, a Sharpe ratio investor is not affected by the absolute risk exposure but only the risk return trade-off.

-A more realistic mean-variance investor, however, would shrink the in-sample estimates (e.g. using the estimator derived in this paper), take less leverage and hence be as well more interested in the out-of-sample Sharpe ratio rather than out-of-sample naive mean-variance utility.
+A more realistic mean-variance investor, however, would shrink the in-sample estimates (e.g. using the estimator derived in this paper), take less leverage and hence be as well more interested in the Sharpe ratio rather mean-variance utility.
 Also for such an investor SRIC would be the right model selection criterion.

 Correcting the in-sample Sharpe ratio for noise fit and estimation error turns out to be simple.
 Let $\hat \rho $ be the in-sample Sharpe ratio maximized over a $k$-dimensional\footnote{Here, $k$ is the number of parameters that influence the Sharpe ratio, i.e. the leverage of a portfolio is not counted.
-For example the problem of choosing the (ex-post) optimal portfolio out of $k$ assets possesses $k-1$ parameters as one parameter is redundant and only determines the volatility.
+For example the problem of choosing the (ex-post) optimal portfolio out of $k+1$ assets possesses $k$ parameters as one parameter is redundant and only determines the volatility.
 To be precise, the scale parameter not only determines the volatility but also the sign of the portfolio (long or short).
 This, however, is a discrete choice and does not matter asymptotically (for large $T$). } parameter space and $T$ years of in-sample data.
-Let $\hat \tau$ be the out-of-sample Sharpe ratio of the optimal in-sample parameter.
 The main result of this paper is that if we define